grinnell-cs/csc151-images/_eboards/eboard38-2.md

 I won't be in class on Friday.
 What should I do?

-> If you are unable to make it to class on Friday (e.g., because your team is traveling), please plan to come early on Wednesday (Section 1) or stay late on Wednesday (Sections 2 and 3).
+> If you may be unable to make it to class on Friday (e.g., because your team is traveling), please plan to come early on Wednesday (Section 1) or stay late on Wednesday (Sections 2 and 3).